What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 - Net content in weight;

-- Minimum durability – a best-before date (on all processed fruit and vegetables, such as freshly cut);
+- Minimum durability – a best-before date (on all processed fruit and vegetables);

 - Producer identification or lot number;